Workflow Customisation

 đź’ˇ Hierarchical Business Logic

-Fluvial supports nested workflow scopes where parent and child entities can have independent workflows that interact intelligently.
-A Project contains many Responses, each with their own workflow, but child workflows can trigger parent transitions when guard conditions are met.
+RiskNodes supports nested workflow scopes where parent and child entities can have independent workflows that interact intelligently.
+An Agentic Deployment Audit contains many Code Modules, each with their own workflow, but child module flags can trigger parent block transitions when guard conditions are met.

 Example: Coordinated Transition Logic

-• Child Response workflows attempt to transition parent Project from “Responding” to “Scoring”
+• Child Module Audit workflows attempt to transition parent Audit from “Checking” to “Final Decision”

-• Parent transition only fires when guard condition is satisfied:
+• Parent transition only fires when guard condition is satisfied, such as requiring all modules to be checked before final risk score calculation:

 ℹ️ Business Logic